casangi/toolviper/docs/file_manifest.md

 #### Adding a new file to the cloudflare downloader has two steps:

 - Copy the file to the proper cloudflare R2 bucket.
 Make sure to take note of the cloudflare R2 bucket file location.
-- A function to build a new `file.download.json` with an added metadata entry can be done using the `toolviper.utils.tools.add_entry(...)` function.
+- A function to build a new `file.download.json` with an added metadata entry can be done using the `toolviper.utils.tools.add_entry(...)` function. __It is important that the file be in zipfile form; the code will fail otherwise__.

 ```
 def add_entry(